DeutscheSoft/aux-widgets/doc/docs/Angular.md

 CustomEvent object as `ev.detail.args`.

 For instance, for option changes triggered by user interaction, AUX widgets define one standard event called `useraction`.
-It has two event, the option name and the new value.
+It has two events, the option name and the new value.
 The following event handler would call the method `onValueChanged` with a two element array.